 The capital gains tax savings varies also.
-In 2021, married couples filing jointly fall into the federal 0% long-term capital gains tax bracket until income exceeds $80,800.
-For the highest income taxpayers, the top rates are 23.8% with the Medicare surtax.
-On a state level, California’s top tax bracket for capital gains is 13.3% – the highest in the U.S. States without an income tax also don’t have a capital gains tax.
+In 2022, married couples filing jointly fall into the federal 0% long-term capital gains tax bracket until income exceeds $83,350.
+For the highest income taxpayers, the top rates are 23.8% with the 3.8% Medicare surtax.
+On a state level, California’s top tax bracket for capital gains is 13.3% – regular income and capital gains are taxed at the same rates.

 Should parents use 529 plans to pay for private school?

 Maybe, but probably not.
 If you live in a state that penalizes or recaptures tax benefits stemming from withdrawals to pay for private school, it likely does not make sense.
 If your child is currently in private school or will be soon, you may not want to invest the money at all.
 Generally, short-term goals should be kept safe and liquid, not invested in the financial markets.